Caffeine in Americano vs Coffee: Which One Has More?

 Which One Should You Choose?

-If you’re watching your total caffeine intake — the Mayo Clinic generally suggests keeping daily consumption under 400 mg for healthy adults — knowing whether your Americano is a single or double shot matters more than the drink type itself.
+If you’re watching total daily caffeine intake — the Mayo Clinic generally suggests staying under 400 mg per day for healthy adults.
+Knowing whether your Americano is a single or double shot matters more than the drink type itself.

 Does an Americano have more caffeine than regular coffee?